 Typical motor oil lubricates engine parts under extreme heat and friction.
 It also traps debris to prevent solids from entering the engine.
 High mileage oil has higher viscosity, allowing it to more efficiently prevent rough metal-to-metal contact.

 High mileage oil is meant to address problems found in older engines.
 One example is the plastic piece around the engine seal, which tends to crack with age.
-The oil is formulated to lubricate the seal and loosen sludge.

 Do We Recommend It?